FreekPols/Portfolio/Research.md

 The developed materials will be arranged in a coherent teaching-learning sequence, where we emphasizes throughout the need for integrating argumentation and ED: each and every design decisions should be justifiable in light of producing the best available solution within certain practical constraints (finance, time, knowledge).
 Using the central question:
 • What does integrating argumentation in teaching engineering design contribute to student understanding, critical

+## Open Education
+iets over nieuwe wereld van OE, en de vele vraagstukken die er zijn. d eprojecten die er lopen, zowel op TUD als met twente.
+Ontwikkeling en onderzoek hand in hand.

 ## Supervising

 As a faculty member in Applied Physics with a research focus on physics education, my work bridges the gap between fundamental physics and the scholarship of teaching and learning.
-My research aims to enhance physics education by integrating inquiry-based learning, argumentation, and conceptual understanding into instructional practices.
+My research aims  especially on enhancing physics education by integrating inquiry learning, argumentation, and conceptual understanding into instructional practices.

 One of the challenges in this field is the limited availability of large-scale funding opportunities that support the hiring of PhD students.
 Unlike traditional applied physics research, physics education research does not typically fall within the scope of major research grants that provide long-term funding for doctoral candidates.
+There are research grants for education, but these foremost are focussed on education in general - resulting in a very divers field of applicants and reviewers (not aware of the issue in a specific educational domain).
 Despite these constraints, I have actively pursued funding opportunities and have been committed to supervising and mentoring researchers in this domain.

-In addition to my own research endeavors, I play a significant role in supporting assistant professors and colleagues who wish to investigate their own teaching practices.
+In addition to my own research endeavors, I (try to) play a  role in supporting assistant/associate professors (Wim Bouwman,Cees Haringa) and colleagues (Pleun Hermsen, Margreet Docter, Rutger Ockhorst) who wish to investigate their own teaching practices.
 Through educational grants, which often focus on curriculum innovation rather than dedicated research positions, I help guide and supervise projects that lead to meaningful educational advancements.
 These grants provide faculty members the opportunity to develop and implement educational innovations, and I contribute by offering expertise, mentoring, and collaborative support to ensure their success.

 My leadership in this area strengthens the faculty's commitment to high-quality physics education and enhances our collective ability to contribute to the field.
 By fostering an environment where research-based teaching improvements are systematically explored and documented, I am actively shaping the future of physics education both within our faculty and beyond.

-- Begeleiden
-    * Pleun
-    * Rutger
-    * Wim B.
-    * Cees H.
-    * Margreet D.

 ### Review

-- Reviewen
-    * GIREP
-    * SOTL
-    * NRO Klein
-    * ...
-    * IDEE
-    * PRPER
-    * Phys ed
+I have been actively involved in review work for scientific journals ([PRPER](https://journals.aps.org/prper/)), professional journals ([phys. ed.](https://iopscience.iop.org/journal/0031-9120)), conference proposals ([GIREP](https://www.girep.org/)), Dutch research proposals ([SoTL](https://www.nro.nl/onderzoeksprogrammas/scholarship-of-teaching-and-learning-sotl-beurs) & [NRO klein](https://www.nro.nl/calls/kennis-voor-onderwijs-van-de-toekomst-klein))